Nicolas Cage: 2018–present: Critical resurgence

-Acting style and reception
+Acting style

-Nouveau Shamanic

-Nouveau Shamanic is a style of acting Cage developed.
+"Nouveau Shamanic" is a style of acting developed by Cage.
 He has said it is to increase one's imagination without restraint, in avoidance of experiencing the sense of being ingenuous.

 The process itself is about: How do you augment your imagination in a healthy way?
-So that you can believe you're these characters… You don't feel like you're acting, you feel like you're being.
+So that you can believe you're these characters...
+You don't feel like you're acting, you feel like you're being.